void-linux/void-docs/src/config/network/iptables.md

 # vi iptables.rules
 ```

+## Applying the rules at runtime

+`iptables` comes with a runit service which is handy to quickly flush or restore
+the rules on demand.

-## Applying the rules
+## Applying the rules at boot

-`iptables` should not be activated as a runit service.
-The runit services start
-in parallel, so the web service might start before the iptables rules are
+The aforementioned service file is not suitable to ensure iptables rules are
-loaded.
+applied before network is up (due to the fact that runit starts services in
+parallel in stage 2).

+To apply the rules at stage 1, either install the `runit-iptables` package
-Instead, add these lines to `/etc/rc.local` to import the rules from
+(which adds a core-service) or add these lines to `/etc/rc.local`:
-`/etc/iptables/iptables.rules`:

 ```
 if [ -e /etc/iptables/iptables.rules ]; then